the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-four/index.md

 * Read through [Hacker News' API](https://hn.algolia.com/api) and get to understand the API endpoints and the returned data.
 * Read more about [CRUD operations](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete), because we have used HTTP GET to read data from the API.
 * Instead of axios which is a third-party library, try to use the browser's built-in [fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
+* Question: What happens if you open the API endpoint from the code as URL in the browser?
+  * Answer: The API endpoint returns the JSON data that you have seen before in the browser's developer tools.
+Because the browser executes natively a HTTP GET request when an URL gets opened, and the server associates the URL plus HTTP GET request with JSON instead of HTML, it returns data for the specific query.